My Story

 Three months after graduating, I became pregnant.

-At 21 weeks pregnant, my daughter was diagnosed with a rare and severe heart condition.
+At 21 weeks pregnant, my daughter was diagnosed with a rare heart condition.

-At age 23, I gave birth to my daughter via C-section in 2024, and in her first few months, she fought to stay alive before receiving her first open heart surgery.
+At age 23, I gave birth to my daughter, and in her first few months, she fought to stay alive before receiving her first open heart surgery.
 She is now thriving; thank you to the surgeons and the divine forces.

 During all the ins and outs of the hospital, my daughter and I became houseless and slept in temporary accommodation before being truly blessed with our flat.